byanofsky/bookmarks/README.md

 # bookmarks

-A bookmarking and link shortening service.
+A bookmarking and link shortening software.

 ## What It Does

-Bookmarks allows users to save URLs to shortened links.
+Allows users to save URLs to shortened links.

 An authentication system allows users to register accounts and save bookmarks to their accounts.